Archer (2009 TV series): Voice actors

 Archer has a principal cast of seven actors: H. Jon Benjamin, Jessica Walter, Aisha Tyler, Judy Greer, Amber Nash, Chris Parnell and Lucky Yates.
 Benjamin voices the show's titular character, Walter voiced Malory until her death in 2021, Tyler plays Lana Kane, Greer portrays Cheryl Tunt, Nash plays Pam Poovey, Parnell voices Cyril Figgis, and Yates portrays Dr. Algernop Krieger.
 Additionally, series creator Adam Reed plays Ray Gillette.
 Reed was expected to play the titular role in the original pilot, but was re-cast because producers felt his voice-over did not service the character's dialogue well.
 When Benjamin received the offer, he was surprised since he did not believe his voice was suitable for the part.
 At one point, Benjamin used a British accent for the character, but Reed insisted he use his normal speaking voice.

 Walter was the first significant casting choice on Archer.
-Producers contracted her shortly after they sent out character descriptions to talent agencies, and they promoted her involvement to recruit actors for the project.
-Greer agreed to Archer because of her wish to break into voice acting, although she initially believed the series was too provocative for network TV.
+Producers contracted her shortly after they sent out character descriptions to talent agencies, and promoted her involvement to recruit actors for the project.
+Greer agreed to Archer because of her wish to break into voice acting, even though she initially believed the series was too provocative for network TV.
 Nash did not audition for her part; rather, the actress was approached by Reed and Thompson, whom she had previously collaborated with in Frisky Dingo, while she was recording DVD extras for their program.
-Yates was brought onto Archer at Nash's request, after Krieger was given a more prominent speaking role.
+Yates was brought onto Archer at Nash's request after Krieger was given a more prominent speaking role.

 In addition to the main cast, episodes often feature guest voices from a range of professions.
-Major supporting roles in Archer are played by George Coe (until his death in 2015), Jeffrey Tambor, Christian Slater, Jon Hamm, Allison Tolman, Dave Willis, Ona Grauer, Keegan-Michael Key, Bryan Cranston, J.K.
-Simmons, and Simon Pegg, among others.
+Major supporting roles in Archer are played by George Coe (until his death in 2015), Jeffrey Tambor, Christian Slater, Jon Hamm, Allison Tolman, Dave Willis, Ona Grauer, Keegan-Michael Key, Bryan Cranston, J. K. Simmons, and Simon Pegg, among others.
 Some stars appear as themselves, or portray fictionalized caricatures of themselves, such as Slater, Kenny Loggins, and the late Anthony Bourdain and Burt Reynolds.

 Archer cast members record their lines individually rather than at group recording sessions to accommodate their work schedules.
 The producers therefore do not host table reads or rehearsals.
 Reed or another producer may be present at a session, or direct actors over the phone in the event they are not together.
 Recording sessions can take place anywhere, but are typically held at studios in Atlanta, Los Angeles, and New York, depending on the actor's home base.